 Along with keyword research, you’ll also want to conduct competitive analysis.
 Determine what keywords you would like to rank for that your competitors are now capturing.

-Step 2: Collaborate on ideas
+Step 2: Collaborate on your SEO content strategy and content ideas

 If you are working with an SEO resource (and other members of your marketing team) it’s time to schedule a meeting to collaborate on ideas before you begin to build out your strategy and timeline.
 The content team members should be prepared to come to the table with a list of topic ideas.
 These can be based on content that has performed well in the past, seasonality, current/news-worthy content or internal requests the team receives.
 Your SEO team members should bring suggestions based on audience research, competitor analysis and subjects with high monthly search volume.